MuskanKhandelia/Iphone_Purchase_Prediction/README.md

 The goal of this project is to predict whether a customer will purchase an iPhone or not.

 ## Model
-We have created a K Nearest Neighbour Classifier model in Python, following all phases of the machine learning lifecycle.
+Two classifiers, K Nearest Neighbour (KNN) and Decision Tree, have been implemented to predict iPhone purchases.

 ## Data Analysis and Visualization
 - Utilized pandas and seaborn for data cleaning, analysis, and visualization.